7 reasons parents should play with their kids

 5. You nudge them in the direction of scholastic success

-New research is constantly emerging about the positive correlation between physical activity and good school grades.
-What would you rather do?
-Spend 30 minutes laughing and playing with your child 4 days a week?
-Or battle through 30 minutes helping them with their homework every night because they are having attention issues at school due to being chronically inactive?
+New research is constantly emerging about the positive correlation between physical activity and improved academic performance.
+What would you rather do: Spend 30 minutes laughing and playing with your child four days a week or battle through 30 minutes of helping them with their homework every night because they’re having attention issues at school due to being chronically inactive?

 6. You bond with them

 If you make it fun, you will forge deep bonds with your kids by playing with them.
-I played with all three of my kids as they were growing up — soccer, basketball, badminton, baseball, Frisbee, tennis, cycling and more — and I am grateful that I did.
-We’re like “this” now.
-[Crosses forearms and makes gangsta signs — to the mortification of his 16-year-old daughter, who winces, shields her eyes, and groans.]
-Each of them went on to form other friendships, each of them went on to do lots of different sports and physical activities, each of them became good students, and each of them has inherited happy memories of playing with dad.
+I played with all three of my kids as they were growing up—soccer, basketball, badminton, baseball, Frisbee, tennis, cycling, and more—and I’m grateful that I did.
+Each of them went on to form other friendships, do lots of different sports and physical activities, become good students, and inherit happy memories of playing with Dad.
 Which is good because my RRSPs don’t amount to much.

 7. You discover the joy of play again

 There can be much laughter and pleasure in movement and play.
 When was the last time you experienced it?
 You’re never too old to play, and there’s no shame in hanging out with children and acting like a kid yourself.
-As professor Peter Gray explains, you get to enjoy one of the greatest gifts of being alive.
-You also reduce your blood cortisol and increase your serotonin — without prescription drugs!
+As Dr. Peter Gray explains below, you get to enjoy one of the greatest gifts of being alive.
+You also reduce your blood cortisol and increase your serotonin—without prescription drugs!
 What a concept.
-[As I write these words, share prices for prescription antidepressants have taken a 5-point tumble.]

 There are lots of great reasons to play with your kids.
 You can probably think of others as well.
-Feel free to add your thoughts in the comments section below, or visit us on Facebook and Twitter to share your ideas.
+Feel free to add your thoughts in the comments section below.